Searching Amazon S3 (cont.)

 Amazon S3 Dataset Creation

-- Ensure the Datatab is still selected in the top navigation bar.
+Datatab is still selected in the left navigation bar. - Click

-- Ensure Dataset Provideris selected in the left navigation bar.
+Dataset Provideris selected in the left navigation bar (of the modal). - Click the

-- Click the Select a Providerdropdown and select thesbx_s3provider_<your first name>provider that you just created.
+Select a Providerdropdown and select thesbx_s3provider_<your first name>provider that you just created. - In the

 Amazon S3 Dataset Processing